The syllabus consists of four units: (i) India and the Contemporary World, (ii) Contemporary India, (iii) Democratic Politics, and (iv) Economics.

 Unit 1: India and the Contemporary World - I

-Two themes from the first sub-unit and one each from the second and third sub-units could be studied.
+Three themes in the first sub-unit and one each from the second sub unit could be studied.

 In this unit the focus is on three events and processes that have in major ways shaped the identity of the modern world.
 Each represents a different form of politics, and a specific combination of forces.
 One event is linked to the growth of liberalism and democracy, one with socialism, and one with a negation of both democracy and socialism.